usefulmana/IoT---Assignment-I---Green-House-Monitor/README.md

 To run the program, simply run scheduler.py which will run the programs in a predetermined schedule.
 Or you can just run each file individually.
 The executable files are:
-- monitorAndNotify.py: will log temperature and humidity into the mysql database and send out notification if any parameter exceeds the predetermined range.
+- `monitorAndNotify.py`: will log temperature and humidity into the mysql database and send out notification if any parameter exceeds the predetermined range.

-- createReport.py: will create two reports.
+- `createReport.py`: will create two reports.
 One with status of each day.
 Another one with a detailed report that includes the information such as: average and min/max temperature/humidity.

-- bluetooth_messenger.py: will scan for BlueTooth devices in the nearby area and detect if any device matches with paired devices' MAC addresses.
+- `bluetooth_messenger.py`: will scan for BlueTooth devices in the nearby area and detect if any device matches with paired devices' MAC addresses.
 Should a match occur, a notification will be sent out via Pushbullet.

-- analytics.py: this script will create an array of plots that displaying any relevant data collected from RPi.
+- `analytics.py`: this script will create an array of plots that displaying any relevant data collected from RPi.

 ### Changing Parameters

-Inside the file config.json, several parameters can be changed.
+Inside the file `config.json`, several parameters can be changed.
 Your can raise and lower temperature and humidity limits.
-Additionally, the parameter "number_of_days_in_report" can be changed to any number.
-This parameter will affect how many days worth of data to be included in the detailed_report.csv file.
+Additionally, the parameter `number_of_days_in_report` can be changed to any number.
+This parameter will affect how many days worth of data to be included in the `detailed_report.csv` file.